SamVegaEs/Pichia_assemblies_PhD/README.md

 # pichia

 commands used in the assembly and annotation of Pichia genomes

-##Demultiplexing reads using Albacore.
-Data was basecalled again using Albacore 2.3.3 on the minion server:

-#The program was run in:
+The program was run in:

 cd /home/groups/harrisonlab/project_files/Pichia

-#The new folder after the change in the cluster:
+The new folder after the change in the cluster:
 /home/groups/harrisonlab/project_files/Pichia is now at cd /projects/oldhome/groups/harrisonlab/project_files/Pichia

-#My folder is now: /projects/oldhome/vegasa
+My folder is now: /projects/oldhome/vegasa

+# Demultiplexing reads using Albacore.

+Data was basecalled again using Albacore 2.3.3 on the minion server:

 ```bash
 screen -a